Image courtesy of British Library Photostream

 I'd wanted to publish with Exile.
 That was always true.
 Along with the fact that writing had always been my life when I had nothing and no one.

 In the stillness of my work, seated at my small mahogany desk, I felt I had a special relationship with memory and time where all the years, days, and hours I'd lived floated in clear detailed images before me.
 All the things that had happened to me that set me apart from others, that had left me feeling so incredibly alone, that altered the possibility of who I might've become had I been allowed to grow as a healthy person, were not lost to me.
 I could reach out, take time up in my hands for closer inspection before releasing it out again.
 While writing I no longer felt I was living in a self that couldn't love or be loved.
 I became this person with possibility.
-A person who might one day be able to make the things that happened okay enough through some kind of deeper understanding that I might eventually feel like something good.
+A person who might one day be able to make the things that happened okay enough through some kind of deeper understanding, I might eventually feel like something good.
 What I accomplished professionally hadn't conquered my low self-worth from various early life trespasses.

-So when I met with Austin late on a Sunday evening to discuss a short story of mine that he wanted to publish for Exile and he yanked the rug out from under me, I didn't take it well.
+So when I met with Austin late on a Sunday evening to discuss a short story of mine he wanted to publish for Exile and he yanked the rug out from under me, I didn't take it well.

 I'd sent Austin two different pieces of writing in the short ten months I'd worked for him.
 A short story and an essay.
 I hadn't invested in whether or not he'd actually publish me after the way he'd acted in our initial interview.
-But when he emailed that he was going to publish the short story, I was giddy with joy in a way unnatural to my character.
+But when he emailed he was going to publish the short story, I was giddy with joy in a way unnatural to my character.

 A nervous, happy me stepped into his office.
 I was taken aback by his agitated state.
 He was pacing in front of his broad windows staring out into the black, Tennessee night.